Steaks with Mushroom Sauce

 - 1-1/4 cups reduced-sodium beef broth

-- In a small bowl, pour boiling water over sun-dried tomatoes.
-Cover and let stand for 5 minutes.
-Drain and set aside.
+- In a small bowl, pour boiling water over sun-dried tomatoes; let stand 5 minutes.
+Drain.

-- Combine pepper and salt; rub over steaks.
-In the same skillet, cook steaks in oil for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Remove and keep warm.
+- Sprinkle steaks with pepper and salt.
+In same skillet, heat oil over medium heat; cook steaks until desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°), 5-7 minutes per side.
+Remove from pan; keep warm.

 A hit with the whole family.
 My husband says he would eat this twice a week.
 We had mashed potatoes and broccoli.
 The only change I made was I omitted shallots because I didn't have any.
 I've made this several times, not twice a week though, every time it's hit.
 My son says it's his 3rd favorite meal behind pizza and spaghetti.
 Easy and special Friday night dinner.